R11manish/animetalk/README.md

 ## Technologies Used

 - Flutter for cross-platform mobile application development
-- Firebase for backend services and authentication
+- Dynamodb for storage
-- Cloud Firestore for database management
+- AWS Lambda function for running backend application
-- Firebase Cloud Messaging for push notifications
+- S3 Bucker for stroing images

 ## Getting Started